 \begin{definition} Let $(x_1, \ldots, x_m)$ be a vector of nonnegative real numbers such that $x_{i^*} = 0$ for some $i^*$.
 Given an election instance, the \emph{biased metric} for the vector $(x_1, \ldots, x_m)$ is defined as follows.
 For a voter $v$ and candidate $i$, let

 \end{definition}

 The rough idea of the biased metrics is the following.
 Suppose we were given some fixed metric such that the distance from candidate $j$ to the optimal candidate is $x_j$ (so $x_{i^*} = 0$).
-Then we could imagine throwing out all of the other distances, and remaking them so that the distances from $i^*$ to the voters is as small as possible, and the distances from the other candidates is as large as possible (compared to the distances from $i^*$).
+Then we could imagine throwing out all of the other distances, and remaking them so that the distances from $i^*$ to the voters {are} as small as possible, and the distances from the other candidates {are} as large as possible (compared to the distances from $i^*$).
 The former is to make the right side of \cref{eq:linear-con} smaller and the latter is to make the left side larger, which will tighten the constraint.
-It turns out that to do this while respecting the triangle inequality and the preferences, one ends up with the above definition.
+It turns out that {implementing this approach while} respecting the triangle inequality and the preferences {leads to} the above definition.

-\cite{DBLP:conf/soda/CharikarR22} gave proofs that the biased metrics are indeed valid distance metrics, and that they tighten the constraints in \cref{eq:linear-con}.
+\cite{DBLP:conf/soda/CharikarR22} gave proofs that biased metrics are indeed valid distance metrics, and that they tighten the constraints in \cref{eq:linear-con}.
 For completeness, these proofs are included in \Cref{sec:biased-pfs}.